-Commonly known as bull-rush or reed mace, has tall leaves and flower stems that are topped with large, dark brown, seed heads.
-Can be a bit of a thug and produces loads of seeds that can rapidly takes over if given half a chance.
+Reed mace commonly known as bull-rush, has tall leaves and flower stems that are topped with large, dark brown, seed heads.
+Can be a bit of a thug and produces loads of seeds which rapidly takes over the pond if given half a chance.

 Top tip: Has very tough and prolific roots that will take advantage of any crease in the liner to penetrate through into the soil.
 Cutback seed heads before they erupt and spread.
 Dead stems and leaves can be cut back as soon as the plant begins to shoot in the Spring.